opentext/appworks-js/README.md

 ````

 ## Build
-To build the compressed, minified appworks.js source and the uncompressed, commented code, open up your terminal at the appworksjs directory and type in the following commands
+To build the compressed, minified appworks.js source and the uncompressed, commented code, open up your terminal at the appworks.js directory and type in the following commands

 `npm install`